 Should your child’s teacher feel like they are falling behind, get a tutor.
 Of course we don’t like to admit that our children are struggling, but getting them the help they need sooner rather than later will prevent academic issues from affecting their self-esteem.

-Opt for an in-home tutor who is able to build their confidence and their study skills so they learn how to be good students and catch up to their classmates.
+Opt for an in-home and online tutor who is able to build their confidence and their study skills so they learn how to be good students and catch up to their classmates.

 Ditch Generic Compliments